Innovation secures EA&M Warfighting Acquisition Awards recognition

-Leadership from the Defense Contract Management Agency’s Enterprise Analytics and Modernization Directorate pose with the Workforce Development Innovation Award at the 2025 Warfighting Acquisition Awards, March 19, Fort Belvoir, Va.
-The directorate won the honor following an announcement by the Honorable Michael Duffey, Under Secretary of War for acquisition and sustainment, Feb.
-6, 2026.
+FORT LEE, Va. – The Defense Contract Management Agency’s Enterprise Analytics and Modernization Directorate won the Workforce Development Innovation Award at the 2025 Warfighting Acquisition Awards, following an announcement by the Honorable Michael Duffey, Under Secretary of War for acquisition and sustainment, Feb.
+6.

+The award citation highlighted EA&M for “having revolutionized workforce effectiveness by spearheading a comprehensive modernization of critical acquisition tools and processes, driving enhanced operational effectiveness while empowering data-driven decisions.”

+The award is a profound and significant achievement, the honor being the Department of War’s way of identifying and celebrating the best in talent management and innovation, said Eric Palmer, acting executive director, EA&M.

 |Date Taken: